ericgaspar/synapse-admin_ynh/issue_template.md

 **How to post a meaningful bug report**
 1. *Read this whole template first.*
 2. *Determine if you are on the right place:*
-   - *If you were performing an action on the app from the webadmin or the CLI (install, update, backup, restore, change url...), you are on the right place!*
+   - *If you were performing an action on the app from the webadmin or the CLI (install, update, backup, restore, change_url...), you are on the right place!*
-   - *Otherwise, the issue may be due to CodiMD itself.
+   - *Otherwise, the issue may be due to Synapse Admin itself.
 Refer to its documentation or repository for help.*
    - *If you have a doubt, post here, we will figure it out together.*
 3. *Delete the italic comments as you write over them below, and remove this guide.*
 ---